 },

 Depending on user permissions, the client might not have access to all the data.
-The app's CQL execution engine SHOULD constrain queries to reduce data retrieval overhead.
-(For example, if the CQL logic filters for medications meeting certain conditions, it is acceptable if the engine retrieves all medications for the patient, even if a more constrained query was possible).
+Queries SHOULD be constructed to minimize the retrieval of information that is not necessary to answer the relevant questions (For example, queries for medications that only require active medications should have appropriate filters to retrieve active medications and not inactive medications).
 It's possible not every CQL statement will be executed (for example some questions may only be enabled given certain answers to prior questions).
 To reduce data transfers and increase overall speed, data MAY be fetched as needed.
 However, the app's execution engine MAY be implemented using a different strategy (for example by doing bulk fetches before starting execution).

-If the CQL is malformed (is not syntactically correct) in any way, the app's execution engine SHALL NOT attempt any execution of the malformed CQL, and the client SHALL do the following:
+If the CQL is malformed (is not syntactically correct) in any way, the app's execution engine SHALL NOT attempt any execution of the malformed CQL.
+If the CQL engine reports an error when executing any of the CQL the app should similarly stop all CQL execution.
+In either case, the client SHALL report the error to the payer using the Log Questionnaire Errors operation and SHOULD Log the error internally and/or in the DTR client if possible.

 While the goal of DTR is to automatically gather all the necessary information to satisfy documentation requirements without interrupting the user, this is not possible in all cases.
 It is likely that at least some answers will not be able to be gleaned from the EHR, due to missing data, data that is not computable, or data that is not represented in a standardized way.
 Also, even where answers are determined automatically, users may wish to review them for accuracy and completeness.
 Therefore, the system acting as a form filler is responsible for displaying all 'enabled' questions, groups, and display items to the end user for completion and/or review.
 In some cases, the population process MAY populate all answers to the Questionnaire.
 The DTR client SHALL provide the ability, but NOT a requirement, for providers to review pre-populated answers prior to saving the resulting response for subsequent use within the EHR.